-The Commission made substantial progress toward its strategic and management goals during FY 2014 by meeting or exceeding the majority of its annual performance goals.
-The agency focused on improving the timeliness of its determinations and reports, enhancing its analytical and management capabilities, achieving efficiencies in its information collection and other data management activities, improving internal controls, enhancing cybersecurity, and enhancing communication with and outreach to its customers and the general public.
+The Commission made substantial progress toward its strategic and management goals during FY 2015 by meeting or exceeding the majority of its annual performance goals.
+The agency focused on improving the timeliness of its determinations, enhancing its analytical and management capabilities, achieving efficiencies in its information collection and other data management activities, improving internal controls, enhancing cybersecurity, developing data presentation tools, and enhancing communication with and outreach to its customers and the general public.
 Highlights for each strategic and management goal follow.